DNN-Based Speech Presence Probability Estimation for Multi-Frame Single-Microphone Speech Enhancement: Abstract

 \section{Abstract}

-Multi-frame approaches for single-microphone speech enhancement, e.g., the multi-frame minimum-variance-distortionless-response (MVDR) filter, are able to exploit speech correlations across neighboring time frames.
-In contrast to single-frame approaches such as the Wiener gain, it has been shown that multi-frame approaches achieve a substantial noise reduction with hardly any speech distortion, provided that an accurate estimate of the correlation matrices and especially the speech interframe correlation vector is available.
-Typical estimation procedures of the correlation matrices and the speech interframe correlation (IFC) vector require an estimate of the speech presence probability (SPP) in each time-frequency bin.
-In this paper, we propose to use a bi-directional long short-term memory deep neural network (DNN) to estimate a speech mask and a noise mask for each time-frequency bin, using which two different SPP estimates are derived.
-Aiming at achieving a robust performance, the DNN is trained for various noise types and signal-to-noise ratios.
-Experimental results show that the multi-frame MVDR in combination with the proposed data-driven SPP estimator yields an increased speech quality compared to a state-of-the-art model-based estimator.
+Multi-frame approaches for single-microphone speech enhancement, e.g., the multi-frame minimum-power-distortionless-response (MFMPDR) filter, are able to exploit speech correlations across neighboring time frames.
+In contrast to single-frame approaches such as the Wiener gain, it has been shown that multi-frame approaches achieve a substantial noise reduction with hardly any speech distortion, provided that an accurate estimate of the correlation matrices and especially the speech interframe correlation (IFC) vector is available.
+Typical estimation procedures of the IFC vector require an estimate of the speech presence probability (SPP) in each time-frequency (TF) bin.
+In this paper, we propose to use a bi-directional long short-term memory deep neural network (DNN) to estimate the SPP for each TF bin.
+Aiming at achieving a robust performance, the DNN is trained for various noise types and within a large signal-to-noise-ratio range.
+Experimental results show that the MFMPDR in combination with the proposed data-driven SPP estimator yields an increased speech quality compared to a state-of-the-art model-based SPP estimator.
+Furthermore, it is confirmed that exploiting interframe correlations in the MFMPDR is beneficial when compared to the Wiener gain especially in adverse scenarios.